Slow Cooker Chili Mac is an easy comforting dish made right in your crock pot!!

 - Serve immediately with desired toppings.

-If you wish not to put the ground beef in raw, just brown before placing in your slow cooker at the beginning of cook time.
+- If you wish not to put the ground beef in raw, just brown before placing in your slow cooker.